 Relationship to Other Plan Elements

 Climate change's compounding and cascading impacts will be far-reaching and felt across sectors.
 Achieving GHG emission reduction goals will also require cross-sectoral collaboration and partnership.
 Climate change impacts and topics such as sea level rise, water availability, extreme weather, and fossil fuel dependence align with and are closely tied to multiple Plan elements.
-These elements, such as Land Use, Water Resources, Housing, Transportation, Utilities, Economic Development, Capital Facilities, and Historic and Archeological Preservation, address some of the impacts and causes of climate change by promoting adaptive strategies such as stormwater management, water conservation, infrastructure management, increasing local renewable energy, and sustainable transportation systems.
+These elements, such as Land Use, Water Resources, Housing, Transportation, Utilities, Economic Development, Capital Facilities, and Historic and Archeological Preservation, address some of the impacts and causes of climate change by mandating adaptive strategies such as stormwater management, water conservation, infrastructure management, increasing local renewable energy, and sustainable transportation systems.
 Specific alignment with climate impacts and emission reduction measures in other Plan elements include:

 Sea Level Rise: In San Juan County, an island community surrounded by water, sea level rise will lead to increased shoreline erosion, flooding, and storm surge events.
 The following Plan elements address sea level rise: Element 2, Land Use and Rural, ensures development regulations are responsive to climate change and sea level rise impacts; Element 4, Water Resources, includes a policy to avoid saltwater intrusion, worsened by rising sea levels; Element 5, Housing, ensures climate risks like flooding and erosion are considered when siting UGA expansions and affordable housing; Element 6, Transportation, ensures infrastructure is managed in a manner that considers sea level rise, flooding, and storm surge; and Element 7, Capital Facilities, calls for gradually relocating public infrastructure from climate-impacted areas during replacement or maintenance.